EmbySupport/Emby.Docs/Collections.md

 ![collections2.png](images/server/collections2.png)

+The easiest way to automatically download image art and meta-data is to use the same name as the collection found on TheMovieDb.Org.

+You can check the name on TheMovieDb.Org by doing a “collection” search on their site like "Star Wars Collection".
+In this case it would return 4 collections you can match against:

+Star Wars Collection
+Lego Star Wars Collection
+Robot Chicken: Star Wars Collection
+Star Wars: The Ewok Adventures Collection
+Just choose the proper collection name from the returned results.

+As mentioned you can add several movies at a time to a collection and also use collection names that aren’t on TheMovieDb.Org.
 Here is an example of a collection useful for grouping movies to a particular artist such as Charlie Chaplin.

 First we long press on the first poster we wish to add until we get this